spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Next, choose the region you want to place the server.
 This is the physical location that this server will exist, so if you want, you can place it in San Francisco and run your application from the opposite coast.
+For the purposes of this lecture, the location of the server does not matter.

 Next, choose your Distibution; you will be selecting "Ubuntu 12.04 x64 Server" which is a recent release that is currently supported.

 You can now click "Create Droplet."
-Your `root` password and connecting information will be emailed to you.

-After a couple of moments, the server will be available to you to connect to and DO will display the IP of the machine.
+After about a minute, you will receive an email from DO with information for logging into the computer.
+This includes the IP address of your machine and your `root` user's password.

 ### Connecting to your server for the first time

 We will use SSH to connect to our server.
 SSH stands for Secure SHell and is a way to remotely administer a server via the commandline.
-Once connected, you can navigate the server's filesystem, start and stop services and run scripts just like you were on your local machine, only everything you're doing is on the remote VM.
+Once connected, you can navigate the server's filesystem, start and stop services and run scripts just like you were on your local machine, only everything you're doing is on this remote server.

+#### What is root?

-When configuring your machine, Dediserve created a root user for you.
+When configuring your machine, DO created a root user for you.
 Also known as the superuser, the root user has full access to everything and it isn't restricted by permissions in the same ways that a regular user would be.
 It's a full administrator and those rights cannot be taken away.
-Because of this, it's usually considered bad practise to use this account to log in on a regular basis and we will create an "unpriviledged user" for our application to run as and for you to connect as to do everything.
+Because of this, it's usually considered bad practise to use this account to log in on a regular basis so we will create an "unpriviledged user" for our application to run as and for you to connect as to perform our administration.

-Using the IP that Dediserve displayed in their dashboard after you created your VM, let's connect to our fresh server instance.
+Using the IP that DO displayed in their dashboard after you created your VM, let's connect to our fresh server instance.
 To do this, we use the `ssh` command in the Terminal on your local development machine: